Varad-/GravitationalWaveResearch/README.md

 These programs can be easily extended to 3 spatial dimension, but, due to the reasons outlined in the documentation, I think 2+1 dimensional output is the most appropriate choice.

 All work was done at the University of Zurich.

+The write-up demonstrating the validity of my numerical model.
+GravitationalWaveResearch/Building.the.Numerical.Model.pdf

+The poster presenting this work at the American Astronomical Society's annual conference. https://github.com/Varad-/GravitationalWaveResearch/blob/master/AAS.poster.pdf